C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/new-spo-business-opportunities/campaign-brief.md

 hide_feedback: true
 description: "Stake Pool Operators are a key-success-factor of Cardano.
 With their infrastructure and capabilities, important new services can be created"
 ---
-Stake Pool Operators are a key-success-factor of Cardano.
-With their infrastructure and capabilities, important new services can be created

 Fund Size: **$250,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26245) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26245/stage/unspecified).